I’m Mike

 Onboarding MicroLearning

-Situation: Portage Public Schools' onboarding process and staff equipping process needed a technology update.
+Situation: An onboarding process for public school staff needed a technology update.
 Professional learning for educators is traditionally set aside for specific days of the year.
 While this is still the case, specializing in that learning in that time frame can be difficult, especially with newer teachers.
-A way was needed to equip teachers with specific skills Portage Public Schools expected.
+A way was needed to equip teachers with specific instructional skills.

 Task: Create an online, on-demand learning environment with rapid access and the ability for a team of authors to create content on a just-in-time model.
 Create pathways (multiple learning steps) specific to levels and topics, and a badging (validation) system to identify completion of learning.